binarymachines/bxlogic/README.md

 A live BXL stack consists of the following processes:

 - web listener, started by the `make run` target
-- queue event consumer, started by the `make qlisten` target
+- event queue consumer, started by the `make qscan` target
-- queue job-data consumer, started by the `make qlisten` target
+- job-data queue consumer, started by the `make qlisten` target

 ### Prerequisites